Strider-CD/strider/README.md

 # Overview

 `Strider` is an Open Source Continuous Deployment / Continuous Integration platform.
-It is written in Node.JS / JavaScript and uses MongoDB as a backing store.
+It is written in Node.js and Ember.js and uses MongoDB as a backing store.
 It is published under the BSD license.

 Strider is extremely customizable through plugins.
 Plugins can